tday07/Wine-Dataset/README.md

 ![Alcohol_by_Color](Images/Alcohol_by_Color.png)

 Most of the acids in wine are either fixed or nonvolatile which means they do not evaporate easily.
 The graph below shows the fixed acidity by color.
-This boxplot shows that the levels of fixed acidity are higher in white wine compared to red.
+This boxplot shows that the levels of fixed acidity are higher in red wine compared to white.

 ![Fixed_Acidity_by_Wine_Type](Images/Fixed_Acidity_by_Wine_Type.png)